OWASP/www-project-java-encoder/tab_use.md

 ---
 title: Use
+displaytext: How to Use
 layout:  null
 tab: true
 order: 2
 tags: java-encoder-tag
 ---

-## How to Use the OWASP Java Encoder Project
+## How to Use the OWASP Java Encoder

 The general API pattern is to utilize the Java Encoder Project in your user interface code and wrap all variables added dynamically to HTML